Written by Dr. Diane Mueller

 For more information on the topic of Lyme Disease Treatment See Our Blog Below:

-The biggest take home message with antibiotics use and Lyme Disease is this:
+The biggest take home message with antibiotics treatment for Lyme Disease is this:

 Make sure you are treating all three forms of Borrelia (even if you are treating early on)